 In fact, it’s already happening.
-A lawsuit from the American Bar Association against the Department of Education accuses the DOE of misleading public sector lawyers on the contents of PSLF.
+According to a Homepage from this site a lawsuit from the American Bar Association against the Department of Education accuses the DOE of misleading public sector lawyers on the contents of PSLF.

 “It’s clear that the Department of Education changed the rules in midstream,” Rives wrote.
 “That action forces public service employees to gamble with their financial futures and run the risk of being saddled with crushing, interest-enhanced debt.”

 How to Pay Off $30,000 of Student Loan Debt in 4 Years